 agree on ideal ratios of protein, vegetables and carbs!

-I don't feed him homemade food every day, he still gets kibble when I'm too busy to cook or prepare meals for him and I'm happy with that.
+I don't feed him homemade food every day.
+He gets kibble when I'm too busy to cook or prepare meals for him and we're both happy with that.

-But you must do what's right for your dog - so take a wander over to your vets and have a chat with him so that you can both decide what's best for your pet, including how much (weight wise) your pet needs for his stage in life!
+But you must do what's right for your dog, so take a wander over to your vets and have a chat with him to enable you to decide what's best for your pet, including how much (weight wise) your pet needs for his stage in life!

 If you decide making dog food is something you'd enjoy, there are many types of diet to choose from.

-There's the organic dog food diet where all ingredients used are natural.
+There's the organic diet where all ingredients used are natural and grown organically.

 The animals have led a good life, usually raised free range and without the use of growth hormones or antibiotics, and vegetables are grown free from pesticides, insecticides or fertilizers.

-The natural dog food diet is very similar to the organic diet except the ingredients are not necessarily organic.
+The natural dog food diet is very similar to the organic except the ingredients are not necessarily organic.

-Then there's the raw dog food diet, which is sometimes also known as the 'BARF' diet.
+Then there's the raw food diet, which is sometimes also known as the 'BARF' diet.
 It consists mainly of raw meat and bones and can include a small amount of raw fruit and vegetables.
 Eggs, including the shells, cottage cheese and plain yoghurt may be included because they're an excellent source of calcium.

 takes care of the entire body and raises the overall level of health.
 Also known as natural dog food it also contains high

 Before you begin making your own homemade dog food, it's essential to be aware of the everyday foods that can be poisonous to our dogs so you can exclude them from his diet.